Cardinalidae: Conservation

 The black-cheeked ant-tanager (Driophlox atrimaxillaris) is one of the few threatened species of Cardinalidae.
 Endemic to Osa Peninsula, Costa Rica, this species is subject to habitat loss.

 As of 2021, the IUCN Red List has nearly 82 percent of cardinalids to be least concern.
 However, there are a handful of species that are of conservation concern.
-The rose-bellied bunting is an endemic near-threatened species as they are found in a small area of Oaxaca and Chiapas, Mexico; the black-cheeked ant-tanager is another endemic species found in Osa Peninsula in Costa Rica and the carrizal seedeater a critically endangered species found in the spiny bamboo thickets in the understory of deciduous forest in a remote southeastern corner of Venezuela.
-All of these species are threatened with habitat loss and confinement within their much smaller range.
+The rose-bellied bunting (Passerina rositae) is an endemic near-threatened species as they are found in a small area of Oaxaca and Chiapas, Mexico; the black-cheeked ant-tanager is another endemic species found in Osa Peninsula in Costa Rica and the carrizal seedeater a critically endangered species found in the spiny bamboo thickets in the understory of deciduous forest in a remote southeastern corner of Venezuela.
+All of these species are threatened by habitat loss and by confinement to much smaller ranges.
 The IUCN has not yet reevaluate the other species of seedeaters in the genus Amaurospiza.

 Despite the vast majority of species being classified as least concern, there is growing recognition that the climate crisis may impact the distribution and migration of many cardinalid species.
-One study led by Dr. Brooke L. Bateman, published in July 2020, focused on the risk North American birds will face from climate change, as well as the measures required to protect them.
-The first study assessed 604 species from the United States, and found that if the planet warmed by 3.0 degrees Celsius, many species, especially arctic birds, waterbirds, and boreal and western forest birds, would be highly vulnerable to climate change.
+One study led by Dr. Brooke L. Bateman, published in July 2020, focused on the risks that North American birds will face from climate change and the measures required to protect them.
+The first study assessed 604 species in the United States and found that, if the planet warmed by 3.0 degrees Celsius, many species, particularly arctic birds, waterbirds, and boreal and western forest birds, would be highly vulnerable to climate change.
 Future conservation efforts will need to be in place.
 Among the species sampled, the North American species of Piranga and Pheucticus are found to be most climate vulnerable of the cardinalids.
 These species will either lose a substantial amount of their range or they will migrate north to escape the sudden change in their habitat.

 A possible extinct species is the controversial Townsend's bunting (Spiza townsendi), a supposed enigmatic species related to the dickcissel.
 The Townsend's bunting is only known from a single type specimen collected from Chester County, Pennsylvania by John Kirk Townsend and described by John James Audubon in 1834.
 The specimen is housed in the National Museum of Natural History.
 Genetic analysis has not been done on this specimen, but a study of the plumage has been conducted.
-Researchers are unsure about the specimen's status as an extinct species, a rare color-variant of the dickcissel, or a hybrid (of a female dickcissel and male blue grossbeak).
-If the bird is indeed a dickcissel, however, it lacks any of the known field characteristics seen in the species in all its life stages and sexes.
+Researchers are unsure about the specimen's status as an extinct species, a rare color-variant of the dickcissel, or a hybrid (of a female dickcissel and male blue grosbeak).
+If the bird is indeed a dickcissel, however, it lacks the known field characteristics of the species across all life stages and sexes.